synonyms:hip bursitis, greater trochanteric pain syndrome, trochanteric bursitis

 - A/P pelvis, A/P and lateral of the affected hip.
 May demonstrate rounded or irregular calcific deposits around the greater trochanter.

-- Consider MRI / bone scan if concerned for occult fracture or tumor.
+- MRI indicated if patient fails to improve with conservative managemet to evaluate for Gluteus medius tear or other hip pathology.
+Also consider MRI / bone scan if concerned for occult fracture or tumor.

 Greater Trochanteric Bursitis Classification / Treatment

 - Initial treatment: physical therapy, NSAIDs, ICE, corticosteriod injection, short term cane use, weight loss. >90% successful, but recurrence is common.